The enemy: harsh, cold winter weather that’s plotting to steal all the moisture from your skin.

 Besides, if you’re a regular here, you know my philosophy: better a fragrance-free cream that lets through the original scent of the ingredients than a scented creams that uses irritants to mask them up.

 Tumeric has powerful antioxidant properties that fight the free radicals that cause premature wrinkles.
 Plus, it’s also an anti-inflammatory that soothes irritations and may even help with acne.
-In particular, it helps lighten the dark spots acne sometimes leave behind.
+In particular, it helps lighten the dark spots acne sometimes leaves behind.

 I can’t vouch for this because I haven’t gotten the odd pimple in ages and they never left dark marks on my skin anyway (I know, I’m lucky).
 But I noticed that after a couple of my weeks my complexion seemed a bit brighter.